How to become an early childhood education specialist

 - Child Care Professional (CCP), a designation from the National Early Childhood Program Accreditation

-The requirements for licenses vary by state, but they usually involve a bachelor's degree, the completion of an exam and continuing education credits throughout one's career.
+The requirements for licenses vary by state, but they usually involve a bachelor's degree, the completion of an exam, a certain number of teaching hours, and continuing education credits throughout one's career.

-How to become a child care center director
+Another option to consider: Become a child care center director

 - Overseeing daily activities